 Choosing the Best Grow Box

-There are plenty highly-rated grow boxes on the market, so it can be hard to choose the best one for your container garden setup.
-Some factors to consider, aside from customer ratings, are the size, soil capacity, and what features — self-watering, fertilizing, temperature control, etc. — the grow box has.
+There are plenty of grow boxes on the market, so it can be hard to choose the best one for your container garden setup.
+Some factors to consider are the size, soil capacity, and what features — self-watering, fertilizing, temperature control, etc. — the grow box has.

 To help you navigate the current offerings, we've reviewed some of the best grow boxes on the market.
 This list should help you narrow down your choices to one that will truly meet your and your garden's needs.